-An intruder alarm system is not only a deterrent for possible unauthorised access to the Surf Club and facilities but is also a valuable from of early detection.
+An intruder alarm system is not only a deterrent for possible unauthorised access to secure parts of the facility but is also a valuable from of early detection.
+An alarm is also beneficial for enhancing security when the building is not in operation.

-A monitored intruder alarm system designed to the Australian Standard, Domestic & Commercial Alarm Systems AS: should be installed to enhance the physical security of the club, this is particularly relevant due to the limited night time passive surveillance of the Surf Club.
+A monitored intruder alarm system designed to the Australian Standard, Domestic & Commercial Alarm Systems AS: should be installed to enhance the physical security of the facility.
+This is particularly relevant where cash may be stored or items relating to public health (food stuffs, flammable items).